-“Twenty story and up buildings.”
+“Twenty stories and up buildings.”
 Tart replied, getting annoyed at Styrd’s curiosity.
 He flipped the meat and let it sizzled.
 “Our young mistress is the ruler of the city and the Great Magician Berry.”
 He proudly stated.

-“What are you talking about young mistress!”
+“What are you talking about, young mistress!”
 Tart gasped as if I’ve said something strange.
 “You are the guardian and the ruler of the city!”

 With Styrd still looking at me with respect, Tart spoke.
 “Young mistress.”
 He pulled the meat off the pain with a large metal fork.
 “Your food is ready.”
-He threw it towards me, I snapped my head backwards.
+He threw it towards me, I snapped my head backward.

 Perfectly, I caught it up in midair before it fell down.
 Knowing full well that I would have to dive downwards to catch it before it landed.
-I don’t think the others would like it if I went into a full out dive for a piece of meat.
+I don’t think the others would like it if I went into a full dive for a piece of meat.

 Moca was sweating quite a lot, but he didn’t show it.
-Nobody could really tell because how stoic he was.
+Nobody could really tell because of how stoic he was.
 Only the glistening drops of sweat that fell down his face was seen, but he quickly wiped it away as if nothing was wrong.

 It wasn’t until it hit night that the temperature dropped low, making almost all of us shudder in the cold.
 Even I didn’t do so well under too much cold, making my wings slightly sluggish.
 Still, I pushed forward through the night.
 I wanted to get there as quickly as possible.

 Landing down, both Moca and Tart jumped off first as I thumped onto the ground loudly.
-Sand picked up around me, giving us a light shower, until everything started to settle down.
+Sand picked up around me, giving us a light shower until everything started to settle down.
 With a sigh, I just flopped down, letting the hard ground take the whole weight of my body.
 For a moment, I actually started to sink into the sand, but luckily I didn’t completely fall in like a sinkhole.

 Finally, sleep overtook me as I tucked my wings around Moca, Tart, and Stryd hid under my wings for cover.
-It was going to be a cold night, and I didn’t wanted them to be cold.
+It was going to be a cold night, and I didn’t want them to be cold.

 I had to wonder how the umbrella was even staying on my back without being blown off.
 “Moca,” I asked.